| |

 Physique:

-correct.
-However, they are gifted with exzellent climbing skills,
+they are gifted with exzellent climbing skills, which

 Maximum Age: